Reference Daily Intake: History

-The RDI is derived from the RDAs, which were first developed during World War II by Lydia J. Roberts, Hazel Stiebeling and Helen S. Mitchell, all part of a committee established by the U.S. National Academy of Sciences to investigate issues of nutrition that might "affect national defense" (Nestle, 35).
-The committee was renamed the Food and Nutrition Board in 1941, after which they began to deliberate on a set of recommendations of a standard daily allowance for each type of nutrient.
-The standards would be used for nutrition recommendations for the armed forces, for civilians, and for overseas population who might need food relief.
-Roberts, Stiebeling, and Mitchell surveyed all available data, created a tentative set of allowances for "energy and eight nutrients", and submitted them to experts for review (Nestle, 35).
-The final set of guidelines, called RDAs for Recommended Dietary Allowances, were accepted in 1941.
+The RDI is derived from the RDAs, which were first developed during World War II by Lydia J. Roberts, Hazel Stiebeling and Helen S. Mitchell, all part of a committee established by the U.S. National Academy of Sciences to investigate issues of nutrition that might "affect national defense" (Nestle, p 35).
+The committee was renamed the Food and Nutrition Board in 1941, after which they began to deliberate on a set of recommendations for a standard daily allowance for each type of nutrient.
+The standards would be used for nutrition recommendations for the armed forces, civilians, and overseas populations who might need food relief.
+Roberts, Stiebeling, and Mitchell surveyed all available data, created a tentative set of allowances for "energy and eight nutrients", and submitted them to experts for review (Nestle, p 35).
+The final set of guidelines, called RDAs for Recommended Dietary Allowances, was accepted in 1941.
 The allowances were meant to provide superior nutrition for civilians and military personnel, so they included a "margin of safety".
 Because of food rationing during the war, the food guides created by government agencies to direct citizens' nutritional intake also took food availability into account.

 The Food and Nutrition Board subsequently revised the RDAs every five to ten years.
 In 1973, the FDA introduced regulations to specify the format of nutrition labels when present, although the inclusion of such labels was largely voluntary, only being required if nutrition claims were made or if nutritional supplements were added to the food.
 The nutrition labels were to include percent U.S. RDA based on the 1968 RDAs in effect at the time.
 The RDAs continued to be updated (in 1974, 1980 and 1989) but the values specified for nutrition labeling remained unchanged.